EVOLUTIONARY PARABLES are

 Of Horsetails and Ferns The Wonders of Wood

-Of course, you can also pick any one of the transformational moments mentioned in the Great Story Beads Timeline and write a parable about that event.
+Of course, you can also pick any one of the transformational moments mentioned in the more than dozen TIMELINES we link to, and then write a parable about that event.
 The possibilities are endless!

 • WWW www.TheGreatStory.org